opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 ### Example: Trace analytics pipeline

 The following example demonstrates how to build a pipeline that supports the [OpenSearch Dashboards Observability plugin]({{site.url}}{{site.baseurl}}/observability-plugin/trace/ta-dashboards/).
 This pipeline takes data from the OpenTelemetry Collector and uses two other pipelines as sinks.
-These two separate pipelines perform index tracing and then service map documents for the Observability plugin.
+These two separate pipelines serve two different purposes and write to different OpenSearch indexes.
 The first pipeline prepares trace data for OpenSearch and enriches and ingests the span documents into a span index within OpenSearch.
 The second pipeline aggregates traces into a service map and writes service map documents into a service map index within OpenSearch.

-Starting with Data Prepper version 2.0, Data Prepper no longer supports the `otel_trace_raw_prepper` processor due to the Data Prepper internal data model structure.
+Starting with Data Prepper version 2.0, Data Prepper no longer supports the `otel_trace_raw_prepper` processor.
+The `otel_trace_raw` processor replaces the `otel_trace_raw_prepper` processor and supports some of Data Prepper's recent data model changes.
 Instead, you should use the `otel_trace_raw` processor.
 See the following YAML file example:

 ```yml
 entry-pipeline: